 You Have Tannin Sensitivity

 Some people believe they have tannin sensitivity.
-While there is very little research available on this topic, one study does suggest that ingested tannin may affect energy metabolization, growth rates, and protein digestibility in lab animals.
+While very little research is available on this topic, one study suggests that ingested tannin may affect energy metabolization, growth rates, and protein digestibility in lab animals.
 So, if your body is inefficient at digesting nutrients and you are highly sensitive to tea, coffee, red wine, cinnamon, and chocolate, this might be you.

 What About Wine Headaches?

 There is no evidence that suggests tannin causes wine headaches.
-It’s possible that you are sensitive to amines in red wine, such as tyramine, which can cause inflammation.
+You may be sensitive to amines in red wine, such as tyramine, which can cause inflammation.
 However, most folks simply don’t drink enough water while tasting wine.
-Drink one glass of water with every glass of wine and your wine headache will go away for good!
+Drink one glass of water with every glass of wine, and your wine headache will go away for good!

-Now that we have a good overall understanding of the topic of tannins vs. health, here’s a short list of wines that generally have lower tannins, along with several tips about each variety.
+Now that we have a good understanding of tannins and their role in health, here’s a short list of wines with generally lower tannins, along with several tips about each variety.
 Woot!

 Tips on Finding Low Tannin Wines

 Since tannin is considered a positive trait in wine, making the finished product age-worthy, you’ll find that more expensive wines tend to have higher tannins.
-Of course, quality improves greatly with age as well, so tannins will usually be much less bitter in older wines.
+Of course, quality improves significantly with age, so tannins will usually be much less bitter in older wines.

-Red wines that have “whole cluster fermentation” will have higher tannins because the stems are in contact with the wine.
-It’s a common practice on lighter red wines (such as Pinot Noir and Grenache/Garnacha), to help create a more age-worthy wine.
+Red wines that undergo “whole cluster fermentation” will have higher tannins because the stems are in contact with the wine.
+It’s a common practice with lighter red wines (such as Pinot Noir and Grenache/Garnacha) to help create a more age-worthy wine.

 Oak barrels are essentially straight tannin and will add a great deal of tannin to wine.
-Although, this type of tannin will be substantially “sweeter.”
-Look for wines not aged in oak, aged in “used” oak, or for less aging time in oak for less overall tannin.
+However, this type of tannin will be substantially “sweeter.”
+Look for wines not aged in oak, aged in “used” oak, or with less aging time in oak for less overall tannin.

 Generally speaking, more affordable wines tend to have lower tannin.
 There are several potential reasons for this.
 However, one of the biggest reasons is increased grape production in the vineyard reduces the polyphenol content in individual grapes.